-Your child (age 26 or over) who otherwise meets the requirements above may be eligible for dependent coverage if the child is either mentally or physically incapacitated to such an extent to be dependent on you on a regular basis, as determined by Aetna, and meets other requirements as determined by Aetna.
-You and your dependent’s attending physician must complete a Request for Continuation of Coverage for Handicapped Child form and Attending Physician’s Statement to provide satisfactory proof of the disability and dependency.
-Contact the HISD Benefits Service Center at 877-780-4473 for these forms.
-You must submit the forms no later than 31 days after the date the child turns 26.
-To avoid any gap in coverage, you must have the forms submitted and approved before the end of the month the child turns 26.
-For more information about eligibility for your disabled dependent, contact Aetna customer service at 877-224-6857 before your dependent reaches age 26.
+Your child (age 26 or over) that otherwise meets the requirements above may be eligible for dependent coverage, provided the child is either mentally or physically incapacitated to such an extent to be dependent on you on a regular basis as determined by HISD Benefits Office medical partners, and meets other requirements as determined.
+To avoid any gap in coverage, the forms must be submitted and approved prior to the end of the month the child turns 26.
+Contact HISD Benefits Office at 713-556-6655 for assistance completing the Disabled Dependent application.

 Eligible dependent grandchildren under the age of 25 may be covered if you provide required documentation.

 You're required to provide documentation to support the eligibility status of each of your dependents.
 It’s a simple process you only need to complete once, unless you drop a dependent from your coverage and then add him or her back later.
 You and your dependents may lose benefits or eligibility if you're covering individuals who don't meet the definition of an eligible dependent.
 For complete details, call the HISD Benefits Service Center at 877-780-HISD (4473).

 For a child, one of these documents verifies eligibility:

 For a spouse, one of these documents verifies eligibility:

 If your dependent is a stepchild, you must also provide a copy of a marriage certificate to substantiate the child’s relationship to the employee or spouse.